microsoft/sqlworkshops/sql2019lab/04_DataVirtualization.md

 ![Azure Data Studio Successful Connection](./graphics/Azure_Data_Studio_Successful_Connect.jpg)

 Use the File menu to open up the **azuredbexternaltable.ipynb** notebook and go through all the steps.
+If you have exited Azure Data Studio when you attempt to use a notebook you may have to use the **Select Connection** or **Add New Connection** for **Attach To**.
+Choose the same connection you used when first launching Azure Data Studio.
 There is additional documentation on how to use SQL notebooks at https://docs.microsoft.com/en-us/sql/azure-data-studio/sql-notebooks.

 When you are done proceed to the **Activity Summary** section for the Activity below.